 The plan offers detailed safety measures and protocols in all areas, but also a great degree of flexibility should the University experience coronavirus cases on campus or a surge in cases in the state or region.

-The compressed calendar doesn’t apply to graduate health sciences programs that operate on a 12-month cycle, or to graduate programs that are normally offered online.
-Some students — those involved with clinical placements, student-teaching, internships, and athletics — will be allowed on campus after Thanksgiving.
+The academic calendar does not apply to graduate health sciences programs that operate on a 12-month cycle, or to graduate programs that are normally offered online.
+Some students — those involved with clinical placements, student-teaching, internships, and athletics — will be permitted to return to campus prior to Jan.
+25.

-Faculty are developing hybrid models to suit the needs of different types of classes, with the nature of the class and pedagogy driving the hybrid format chosen for course delivery.
+Faculty have developed hybrid models to suit the needs of different types of classes, with the nature of the class and pedagogy driving the hybrid format chosen for course delivery.

 Key points include: